BYUI-ECEN-361-Classes/lab-02-interrupts-timers-BryantVanOrden/Documentation/Assignment.md

 1. What has happened to the speed of the timers? [*answer here*]

+The timers run slower due to the reduced input clock.

 2. What is the new frequency of LED D1? [*answer here*]

+D1 now toggles at 0.125 Hz (once every 8 seconds).

 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
 Recall that the Seven-Segment timer is Tim17) [*answer here*]

+Yes, the Seven-Segment Light update rate also slowed down.

 ## Part 3: Reaction Timer (5 pts)